xsoulspace/vuefer/README.md

-# Flutter styled Vue3 with Tailwind CSS
+# Vue3 styled like Flutter with Tailwind CSS

+**Tools:**

+- Main inspiration, ideas from Flutter
+- Vue3
+- Typescript
+- Tailwind

+**The reason & motivation why this project have been started is a question:**
 Flutter & Dart awesome!
 Vue3 & Typescript & Tailwind awesome too!

-**The reason & motivation why this project have been started is a question:**
+But...

 Flutter is not working inside Excel:( and its kind of complicated to work with web libraries.